androb/deliverables/interviewplaybook/examples/medical-assistant/playbook.md

 ## Team Fit

-The team fit segment of the interview process assesses how well the candidate integrates with the existing clinic team, and whether their style of communication, collaboration, and problem-solving aligns with the team dynamics as well as Pacific Wellness Group's values.

-During this phase, the candidate will interact with potential team members in a less formal setting, such as a group discussion or a small project collaboration.
-This provides an opportunity to observe the candidate’s interaction styles, their impact on the team atmosphere, and their ability to contribute to group objectives.

-Discussion points or activities may revolve around past team experiences, how the candidate approaches collaborative work, conflict resolution, and their strategies for maintaining team cohesiveness.
-It is beneficial to include scenarios or role-play exercises to see the candidate's real-time interaction with team members.
+For the Medical Assistant II position at Pacific Wellness Group, it is essential to assess how well the candidate will mesh with the existing team.
+The team interaction component of the interview provides insights into the candidate's interpersonal skills, adaptability, and ability to work collaboratively with colleagues.

+During this stage, the candidate may be introduced to potential peers and supervisors.
+This could include a brief meet and greet, a shadowing period, or a more structured group discussion with team members on relevant topics.

+Rationale for team involvement:
+- To observe the candidate's interaction with potential colleagues.
+- To garner feedback from staff who will be working directly with the new hire.
+- To determine the candidate’s fit within the team dynamic and company culture.

+Potential discussion points or activities:
+- How the candidate approaches teamwork and handles joint responsibilities.
+- Feedback on the candidate's communication style and responsiveness.
+- Compatibility with the team’s working style and problem-solving methods.

+The interviewer should note the candidate's ability to build rapport, participate in group discussions constructively, and respond to the team's dynamics.
+Feedback from team members involved in the interaction should also be considered when evaluating the overall potential for success in the role.

 ##### Notes